coilhq/mucoa/SOLUTION_DESIGN.md

 <br><br>
 ![System Context Diagram](solution_design/arch-mojaloop.svg)

 ### 3.3.
-Central Ledger Architecture
+CentralLedger Architecture
 #### 3.3.1.
-As Is - Central Ledger
+As Is - CentralLedger
-A closer look at the current Central Services architecture, with the Central Ledger using SQL, PostgreSQL and Redis.<br><br>
+A closer look at the current Central Services architecture, with the CentralLedger using SQL, PostgreSQL and Redis.<br><br>
 ![System Context Diagram As](solution_design/central-ledger-diagram-as-is.svg)

 #### 3.3.2.
-To Be - Central Ledger
+To Be - CentralLedger
-This diagram depicts the proposed Central Services architecture with the Central Ledger running TigerBeetle together with SQL and Redis databases.<br><br>
+This diagram depicts the proposed Central Services architecture with the CentralLedger running TigerBeetle together with SQL and Redis databases.<br><br>
 ![System Context Diagram](solution_design/central-ledger-diagram-to-be.svg)

 ## 4. Requirements